ray-valdez/kata-containers/tools/osbuilder/rootfs-builder/README.md

 $ sudo ./rootfs.sh <distro>
 ```

-## Creating a rootfs with the Key Broker Service (KBS) Attestation protocol enabled and grpc tls channel support
+## Creating a rootfs with the Key Broker Service (KBS) Attestation protocol enabled and gRPC TLS channel support

+The gRPC TLS channel facilitates the split api feature, which restricts access to sensitive `kata-agent` endpoint APIs from the host's VSOCK while allowing access exclusively through the gRPC TLS channel.

-1. Create TLS keys and certificates for`kata-agent`and client using the grpc tls channel.
+1. Create TLS keys and certificates for `kata-agent` and client using the grpc tls channel.
   ```bash
  $ pushd ../../../src/agent/grpc_tls_keys
  $  ./gen_key_cert.sh